 This chapter is organized as follows: Section 6.2 describes details about the experiment planning.
-Section 6.3 explains the experiment execution, while section 0 provides a statistical analysis by detailing tests, their results, and conclusions on the obtained data.
+Section 6.3 explains the experiment execution, while section 6.4 provides a statistical analysis by detailing tests, their results, and conclusions related to the obtained data.
 Section 6.5 discusses some threats to validity of the experiment.
 Lastly, Section 6.6 presents the final considerations of this chapter.

 Experiment Planning